 Authentication

-The LLM Proxy supports three authentication methods: direct provider API keys, virtual API keys, and JWKS via an external identity provider.
+The LLM Proxy supports direct provider API keys, virtual API keys, OAuth access tokens, and JWKS via an external identity provider.

 Direct Provider API Key